damiancalabresi/risk-service-test/README.md

 ## Testing
 In order to setup the test environment, I used the Spring test libraries.

-The class that provides the date and time is a bean inject into RiskService, so it can be mocked for the test using MockBean.
-The integration with Spring and Mockito.
+The class that provides the date and time is a bean injected into RiskService, so it can be mocked for the test using MockBean, an integration between Spring and Mockito.